 When your partner makes a bid, respond favorably.
 Turn from what is distracting you and show up and be present.
 If it is impossible at that moment, say you’ll be there in five or 10.
 These are the micro-moments of responsiveness that when added together over the weeks, months, and years put relational “money in the bank” and lead to positive sentiment.
 If there is a positive “balance” of sentiment, it then allows for easier forgiveness and smoother repair.
 It is always easier to accept an apology or forgive someone you feel so positive about, who is for the most part responsive and there for you.

-Emotional and Sexual Intimacy: As a practicing sex therapist, it would be remiss if I didn’t mention a key ingredient in the recipe: nurturing your sexual relationship.
+As a practicing sex therapist, it would be remiss if I didn’t mention a key ingredient in the recipe: nurturing your sexual relationship.
 This is a complicated and multifaceted topic; that is, how to keep this one aspect of your relationship vital and energized throughout the marriage.
 The precise alchemy of which fills many books and has been repeatedly theorized.
-My take is that it involves first choosing a partner with whom you have chemistry with from the start.
-I don’t believe that attraction and sexual desire develops with age.
+My take is that it involves first choosing a partner with whom you have chemistry from the start.
+I don’t believe that attraction and sexual desire develop with age.
 It is better to select someone off the bat where desire is strong and a foundation for your connection therefore exists.

 How do you keep things alive?
 There is no substitute for maintaining a close emotional connection and we have discussed above certain ingredients.
 Having a great emotional bond is necessary but insufficient; you must find each other amidst the distractions, the stresses and strains, pushes and pulls, and consciously communicate your intention to be sexual.
 Schedule a time and then, as Perel (2006) suggests, have sex worth having (in order to have more sex).
 Spontaneous sex is overrated.
 Maybe without the kids, when the chemicals dictated the action, spontaneous sex was functional; or when you were on vacation and there was libation, sand, sun and a nice room.
 However, this is typically not how life works.